Time, Patience, and Disappointment

 A visit to my retinal specialist

 I went to my retinal specialist for my injection after 12 weeks.
-It had also been 12 weeks since the previous one as well.
+It had also been 12 weeks since the previous one.
 My wet eye has been stable over the last few shots.
-We were going to discuss at this appointment whether we would need to continue with injections every 12 weeks or perhaps we could just monitor every 12 weeks.
+At this appointment, we were going to discuss whether we would need to continue with injections every 12 weeks or perhaps we could just monitor every 12 weeks.
 I had high hopes.

-Imagine my disappointment when he showed me that innocuous little mark on the OCT pictures.
-The one that said “ok, you’ve had your break, let’s get back to business.”
+Imagine my disappointment when he showed me that innocuous little mark on the OCT (Optical Coherence Tomography) pictures.
+The one that said, “ok, you’ve had your break, let’s get back to business.”
 A very minor little leak, not right under the macula, but slightly off to the side.
 One that we need to stop before it does make its way to where it will impact my sight.

 When I said I wasn’t expecting this, he put his hand on my arm and told me we just need to be patient and carry-on with regular monitoring and injections.

 Why does this take forever?

 Why does it take forever to get this under control?
 I’m normally a very patient person.
 But I want this to be done, or at least settled into some kind of routine; 12 weeks, 8 weeks, whatever works.
 Not this crazy up and down.
 Is this still going to work?
 Is this the time it’s not going to work?
 Should I be going sooner?
 Will it ever be possible to stretch it out?
 For now, my doctor thinks 9 weeks to the next shot is appropriate.